shrysjain/IndoAir-QM/README.md

 ser.close()
 ```
 </details>

+(You may have to adjust the COM port in the code based off of what COM port your Arduino is running on)

 **IMPORTANT:** You must create a webhook in a Discord channel of some server by going to `Channel Settings > Integrations > Webhooks` and create a webhook.
 Copy the webhook URL, and in the Python code on line 49, replace "Discord Webhook URL" with the webhook URL, which will look something similar to this URL: `https://discord.com/api/webhooks/1004349023488278548/W9ddoCTbzLq3EhHsab8ibk5ISfvj43XLm96dCmCixxw3BnXTb1VF6Q4T4CSBP6FtbD4E`